-AG Paxton Cleared of Sham Impeachment Charges: Part 1
+AG Paxton Cleared of Sham Impeachment Charges: Pt.
+1

 This is the first article in a three-part series on the aftermath of Attorney General Ken Paxton’s impeachment trial.